crate/crate-docs-theme/docs/index.rst

     This is the first paragraph of a note admonition.
 The admonition is visually set off from the rest of the content and has a colored background.

     This is a second paragraph.
-There is an icon to the left of both paragraphs that represents the concept of a "note".
+To the left of both paragraphs, there is an icon that represents the concept of a "note".

 .. _second-level-heading: